awsdocs/amazon-rds-user-guide/doc_source/SQLServer.Procedural.Importing.md

 + Restoring from differential backups on Multi\-AZ instances isn't supported\.
 + Calling the RDS procedures for native backup and restore within a transaction isn't supported\.
 + Use a symmetric AWS KMS customer master key \(CMK\) to encrypt your backups\.
 Amazon RDS doesn't support asymmetric CMKs\.
 For more information, see [Using Symmetric and Asymmetric Keys](https://docs.aws.amazon.com/kms/latest/developerguide/symmetric-asymmetric.html) in the *AWS Key Management Service Developer Guide*\.
-+ Native backup files are encrypted with the specified AWS KMS key using the "Encryption\-Only" crypto mode\.
++ Native backup files are encrypted with the specified AWS KMS CMK using the "Encryption\-Only" crypto mode\.
 When you are restoring encrypted backup files, be aware that they were encrypted with the "Encryption\-Only" crypto mode\.
 + You can't restore a database that contains a FILESTREAM file group\.

 If your database can be offline while the backup file is created, copied, and restored, we recommend that you use native backup and restore to migrate it to RDS\.
 If your on\-premises database can't be offline, we recommend that you use the AWS Database Migration Service to migrate your database to Amazon RDS\.
 For more information, see [ What Is AWS Database Migration Service?](https://docs.aws.amazon.com/dms/latest/userguide/Welcome.html)